alann-h/picking-software/README.md

 # picking-software
-A much cleaner and better verison of my quote-extractor
+A much cleaner and better verison of my quote-extractor will add functionality soon! :)